SPIR-IT Summit Chennai

-First speaker was Bala Kishore (Co-Founder of SPIR-IT) who talked of WISDOM 2.0, who raised the question “Have we created technologies for wellment, wellbeing of humans and not only for amassing more wealth“.
-The speaker for the event was supposed to be popular author on Relaxation techniques Mike George, who fell sick suddenly and was subsituted by Ken O’Donnell who is an organization consultant and an author who lives in Brazil.
+The first speaker was Bala Kishore (Co-Founder of SPIR-IT) who talked about WISDOM 2.0, and raised the question “Have we created technologies for well-ment, and well-being of humans and not only for amassing more wealth?“.
+The next speaker was supposed to be the popular author of Relaxation techniques Mike George, who fell sick suddenly and was substituted by Ken O’Donnell who is an organization consultant and an author who lives in Brazil.

 Ken O’Donnell spoke on the following:

 - Agility – To be agile is that you understand chaos.

-- What makes us Rigid and not Agile?.
+- What makes us Rigid and not Agile?
 They are Worry (90% of worries are unreal), Fear, Thoughts, Ego, Firm Belief & Conditioning.

 - Be More, Do Less; Get More Done.

 To help in reducing stress (Tension) you can use the following formulae, which show that reducing Pressure (both real and unreal) and/or increasing resilience reduces Tension.